 REMEMBER, that if you don't like the way that it "SYNC"ed the spot in one of the photos.
 You can go in and change it.
 Just pick the photo, select the "Spot Removal" Tool, hover over where the spot you just removed, and move the circle Lightroom chose to a spot that looks better!!

-Hope this helps you fix all those bothersome spots!
+I hope this helps you fix all those bothersome dust spots!